jnear/cs3110-data-privacy/projects.md

 | Project Presentation Video | 12/8/25 by 11:59pm  | 30%           | Brightspace |
 |   Implementation + Writeup | 12/8/25 at 11:59pm  | 60%           | Brightspace |

+### CS Fair Participation

+To encourage participation in the [CS Fair](https://csfair.w3.uvm.edu/home):

+- If you *submit and present* your final project in the course to the CS Fair, you will receive 2% extra credit on your final grade
+- If you *win a prize* for your final project at the CS Fair, you will receive an additional 3% extra credit on your final grade (total of 5% extra credit)

 ### Graduate Students